 - A quick "water test" on a sample or remnant (does water darken the stone quickly, or sit on top?) is still the best field check when you're finalizing a spec.

-When sourcing through GoSource, you can build sealing and care recommendations directly into your specs.
-That way, whoever installs the quartzite slabs is working from the same maintenance story you shared at the design stage.
+When sourcing through GoSource, you can build sealing and care recommendations directly into your specs, so the installer and client are both working from the same information established at the design stage.

 Pricing Quartzite Countertops: What to Tell Clients

-Quartzite sits firmly in the premium tier in most markets.
-However, it also spans a wide band, from "aspirational but doable" to truly luxurious.
+Quartzite sits firmly in the premium tier in most markets, but it covers a wide price range, from premium but accessible to genuinely luxurious, depending on stone variety and sourcing.

 Installed cost ranges to use as talking points: